 K/Game gives you a fast workload-aware view.
 Season strikeout totals reward availability and volume.
 K/9 rewards strikeout rate per inning.
 Strikeouts per game sits between them.
 It tells you how many strikeouts a pitcher has typically delivered each time he appeared, which can be more intuitive when you are comparing expected game impact.

-That is especially helpful for fantasy baseball, prop research, and quick fan comparisons.
+That is especially helpful for fantasy baseball, daily research, and quick fan comparisons.
 If two pitchers have similar season strikeout totals, the one with fewer games may have been more explosive per outing.
 If two pitchers have similar K/9 marks, the one who works deeper into games may still produce more strikeouts in a normal start.

 How It Differs From K/9